lewisxy/lpsolve_Python3/README.md

 `'...'` to bytes literals b`'...'` (just add a `b` in the front of the literal) in order to make it work.
 All other things should be the same as the module in Python 2.

-## Common Issues:
+## Common Issues
-1. If you module could not found library `liblpsolve55.so`, it means your library is not in the path.
+1. If your module could not found library `liblpsolve55.so`, it means your library is not in the path.
 Try to set the environmental variable `LD_LIBRARY_PATH` to the location of your library.

-2. If you module could not initalize because of `unknown symbols xxx`.
+2. If your module could not initalize because of `unknown symbols xxx`.
 Double check the changes in `pythonmod.c`, especially for the replacements.

 3. On Linux, if `gcc` throws error, try to compile with `clang` (`cc=clang` in `ccc`)